julianocosta89/jcosta.dev/content/talks/Smells-like-clean-telemetry/index.md

 ]
 +++

-**Smells like clean telemetry: Stop the noise, create better spans**
+**Smells Like Clean Telemetry: Stop the noise, create better spans**

 You can also check the code containing all examples used to build the presentation on [this repository][1].

 Slide deck:

 {{< gslides src="https://docs.google.com/presentation/d/13hIWgDHmgYdhvvfIGAlNxTeamXDzKC3C2mKWGgM9mG4/embed" >}}

+Youtube recording:

+There is still no recording available, but in the meanwhile, you can stay with a video of the music that inspired the talk:

+{{< youtube hTWKbfoikeg >}}

 [1]: https://github.com/julianocosta89/smells-like-clean-telemetry